theflanders2/proj1-the-ascent/README.md

   - this.gameEndScreen
   - this.gameStats
   - this.player
-    - new Player ()
+    - new Player () class
+      - this.gamescreen
   - this.height
   - this.width
+  - this.obstacles
+  - this.collectable
+  - this.score
+  - this.lives
+  - this.gameIsOver
 - start() method
 - gameLoop () method
 - update() method